pascalgolec/StructuralDDP.jl/README.md

 ![alt text](benchmark/compare.svg "Benchmarking acceleration")

+It used to be that for doing structural estimation, you needed a toolbox and be good at programming.
+This toolbox solves this problem, so you can focus on the economics.

 # To Do

 - [ ] streamline model constructor.
 Put myself into shoes of user, try to create a model.
 End user shouldn't have to deal with types
+	- rewardfunc vs rewardfunc_partial: how to implement for user?
 - [ ] get rid of DDM, use DDP
 - [ ] change name of grossprofits to rewardfunc_partial or something
 - [ ] make tChoiceVectors optional (only if use SA)
     - in the problem constructor, make optional
     - remove it in separable and intermediate solver functions and other functions
     - change name of bEndogStatevars, to choicevars
+- [ ] merge with master branch
 - [ ] write documentation
 - [ ] implement plotrecipe
 - [ ] think about whether should include accountingvars() into this package